NOUIY/aws-cdk-guide/v2/pgp-keys.md

 # OpenPGP keys for the AWS CDK and jsii<a name="pgp-keys"></a>

-This topic contains current and historical OpenPGP keys for the AWS CDK and jsii\.
+This topic contains current and historical OpenPGP keys for the AWS CDK and jsii.

 ## Current keys<a name="pgp-keys-current"></a>

-These keys should be used to validate current releases of the AWS CDK and jsii\.
+These keys should be used to validate current releases of the AWS CDK and jsii.

-### AWS CDK OpenPGP key<a name="cdk_pgp_key"></a>
+### AWS CDK OpenPGP key<a name="cdk-pgp-key"></a>

 |  |  |